 When visiting WDW, you’ll have the choice to stay:

 - onsite with all benefits

 - and offsite with no benefits.

 Just what are those benefits, you ask?

-It is important to understand all of those benefits before you start making any more decisions so that’s the first task: read (and understand) about the benefits of staying onsite.
+It is important to understand all of those benefits before you start making any more decisions, so that’s the first task: read (and understand) about the benefits of staying onsite.

-Keep in mind that typically when securing a reservation, at most you can expect to have the best of any 2 of these 3 things:
+Keep in mind that typically when securing a reservation, at most you can expect to have the *best* of any 2 of these 3 things:

-- location: distance to the parks (with the closest of the resorts having those benefits we talked about above)
+- location (distance to the parks, with the closest of the resorts having those benefits we talked about above)

 You’ll have to decide what is important for your trip: your location, the total cost, or the amount of square footage or space you’ll have.

 Heavily-themed and catering to a variety of budgets, you’ll want to select one of these resorts for the most all-inclusive feel.